I love reading and writing. I came to writing late in life and discovered a world where I feel like a fish in the water.

-As much as I respect and admire the work of Helen E. Fisher, I believe that a person’s upbringing and the values instilled in him or her at an early age, play a big role in the way he or she relates to lust and love.
+As much as I respect and admire the work of Helen E. Fisher, I believe that people’s upbringing and the values instilled in them at an early age play a big role in the way they relate to lust and love.

 What Is Neuroscience?

 Neuroscience explores the structure and function of the human brain and nervous system.

 Neurotransmitters are referred to as the body's chemical messengers.
 They are the molecules that the nervous system uses to convey messages between neurons or communicate messages from neurons to muscles.